filobot/docs-rewrite/topics/cloudflare.md

 ## What's a Cloudflare ban?

-There are two types of prohibitions that we make use of:
+There are two types of bans that we make use of:
 - **[Temporary bans]()**: Responded with the code 403 followed by the message "The owner of the website has banned your IP address.".
 - **[Permanent bans]()**: Responded with The code 403 followed by the message "Access Denied.
 This website uses Cloudflare to protect itself from attacks.".

+> In some situations, a [captcha](https://www.hcaptcha.com) may be required before accessing our website, as an alternative to Cloudflare bans.
+> {.is-info}

 Objects that can be banned:
 - Your IP address.